-The key views and vistas (listed below) were taken from the Views and Vistas Report (see Appendix 1 for a link to this document), with their locations shown on the map in Appendix 3.

-Development proposals must have full regard to their effects on the views identified.
+G2The key views and vistas (listed below) within the NA have been identified in the Views and Vistas Report (see Appendix 1 for a link to this document).
+They should be retained and designated to prevent any unacceptable landscape impact.Development proposals must have full regard to their effects on the views identified.
 Where an important view is likely to be affected, the proposal must provide an assessment of views and vistas to identify how any visual impact will be minimised through the design of the site location, layout, buildings, and landscaping.